tiosputra/Screening-test-rlidev2/README.md

 you can access other command by : sudo docker exec -it tioapp COMMAND, where COMMAND is npm script in package.json file

-# PORT

-The app run on port 81

 ## Changing default port

-If in any case the app doesm't run because port conflic, you can change the main application port by editing docker-compose.yml file on services -> webserver -> ports to "yourport:80" example : 8585:80
+If in any case the app doesn't run because port conflict, you can change the main application port by editing docker-compose.yml file on services -> webserver -> ports to "yourport:80" example : 8585:80

 and then change the swagger host setting in api-service/config/swaggger.json to "localhost:yourport" example "localhost:8585"

+## What next ?

+Three days is a short time, but i do my best for this project. but here is a list that i want to do if i had more time:

+- **WRITE MORE TESTS**
+- stock management
+- nginx cert certificates
+- create custom error handling
+- improving jwt to have expire time and use custom error handling
+- create test jwt